simonmichael/hledger_site/index.md

 </div>

+<a name="sponsor"></a>

 ## Sponsorship

 Building and supporting good software and documentation requires a lot of time and life energy.
-Maybe these thousands of person-hours have helped you ?
+Maybe these thousands of person-hours have helped you or your organisation ?

-You can give back at any level and be one of the generous sponsors helping to support this project and its core mission of helping more people achieve financial literacy and empowerment.
+Support us financially at any level, to be a part of this project and advance our core mission: helping more people achieve financial literacy and empowerment.
 Thank you!

 <!-- keep synced with README.md: -->